purdue-arc/DD_On_Boarding/README.md

 Note.
 Any distro in Ubuntu family will work, such as, Kubuntu, Lubuntu, Linux Mint, POP!
 OS.

-Note2.
+Note 2.
 ROS has 3 tiers of target OS, you can check [here](https://www.ros.org/reps/rep-2000.html#humble-hawksbill-may-2022-may-2027).
 It is possible that you can use ROS directly without Ubuntu.

 | Platform | VM                                         | WSL | Docker |
 | -------- | ------------------------------------------ | --- | ------ |
 | Windows  | [Link](#virtual-box-for-windows-and-linux) |     |
 | MacOS    | [link](https://mac.getutm.app/)            | NA  |
 | Linux    | [Link](#virtual-box-for-windows-and-linux) | NA  |

+Note 3.
+For MacOS users: For this onboarding project we will be using UTM; however, for almost all work on the project you all will have to use the teams server through the Proxmox service.
+The reason for this is for the simulator we currently use is gazebo classic 11, but there is an bug in that it does not work on apple silicon(arm64) with a Ubuntu 22.04 VM.
+The new version of gazebo that we will switch to, gazebo fortress, does not have this bug, but we have not been able to switch over yet, as there are many complications with switching to the new gazebo with PX4.
+Thus, for now we are sticking with using proxmox with the new gazebo.
+However, since UTM will be eventually what we can use, it is useful to learn how to configure it.

 <!-- ### Option Comparison -->